The Ghostley Witch

 Can´t you do this inspection tomorrow?"

-"She is right, Albert," Frau Burkhalter said as she helped
+"She is right, Albert," Frau Burkhalter said as she

-Klink´s interest, would you?"
+losing this Klink´s interest, would you?"

 "Of course not," General Burkhalter agreed.
-"Well,

-tomorrow it is then.
+"Well, tomorrow it is then.
 We leave at ten."

 It was going on lunchtime the next day when the car with General